blynkkk/blynkkk.github.io/Widgets.md

 ## Other
 ### Tabs
-For easy grouping of controls using Tabs.
-Place the necessary elements in the first tabs and switch to another tabs, repeat.
-Now your project is structured and easy to understand.
+The only purpose of Tabs widget is to extend your project space.
+You can have up to 4 tabs.

 <img src="images/tabs_settings.png" style="width: 200px; height:360px"/>
 ### Menu